Algebraic schemes¶

 R

-– ring or morphism.
+– ring or morphism

-A new algebraic subscheme which is this subscheme coerced to
+OUTPUT: a new algebraic subscheme which is this subscheme coerced to

 R